 Broken connections to appliances, tubs and sinks are typical sources of Category 2 water.
 Contamination levels are considered unsafe.
 Gray water bacteria begins to multiply within 48 hours.

 Category 3 water carries dangerous pathogens that cause serious illness.
 Examples of this highly contaminated water are sewage backups and water from natural flood events.
 Category 3 water remediation should only be taken care of by industry-certified technicians following OSHA and EPA regulations.

 When you contact a water damage company, be cautious of estimates over the phone.
 The variables involved in water remediation make it impossible to work up an accurate quote without an on-site assessment.
-A reputable water damage contractor will quickly respond to your call with a property-wide inspection and a detailed cost breakdown.
+A reputable water restoration contractor will quickly respond to your call with a property-wide water damage inspection and a detailed cost breakdown.